 we will define pi(x) = 1 and therefore the emission matrix of the dataset will contain a line filled with ones.

-Let Γ = {γij} denote the transition matrix of the Markov chain, and let δ be its stationary distribution.

-Let X(t) = {X1,...,Xt} and x(t) = {x1,...,xt} denote the history up to time t.
+Furthermore, we let Γ = {γij} denote the transition matrix of the Markov chain, a δ be its stationary distributionFinally, Let X(t) = {X1,...,Xt} and x(t) = {x1,...,xt} denote the history up to time t.

 In Section 4, we will consider 3 different approaches of evaluating the confidence intervals for the uncertainty of the parameters: Hessian based, profile likelihood, and bootstrap.